China floods hit rice, corn crops; trigger food inflation worries

 "The flooded area in the north will see some yield losses," said a Singapore-based trader at Chinese grain-trading company.
 "We will have a clear picture on the extent of damage after flood waters recede."

-Northern China, still grappling with swollen rivers and floodwaters caused by Typhoon Doksuri two weeks ago, could see further crop damage with Typhoon Khanun.
+Northern China, still grappling with swollen rivers and floodwaters caused by Typhoon Doksuri two weeks ago, could see further crop damage with tropical storm Khanun.

 On Thursday, China's northern Hebei province upgraded its emergency response to the highest level after last week's record flooding in preparation for potentially damaging downpours from the new storm.